Sofee25/RestaurantClient/README.md

-# Orderly
+# Restaurant Client

 ## Description
-Orderly is a comprehensive mobile application designed to streamline order management processes.
+Restaurant Client is a comprehensive mobile application designed to streamline order management processes.
 It aims to provide an efficient and intuitive platform for both administrators and customers to handle orders, products, and user accounts.

+## ARROW Server
+ARROW (Asynchronous Rust Restaurant Order Workflow) Server is a high-performance backend server designed to streamline restaurant operations.
+Built with Rust, it leverages the language's safety and concurrency features to deliver a robust and efficient solution for managing orders, inventory, and customer interactions.

 ## Features
 - **User Authentication & Authorization:** Secure login and role-based access control for administrators and customers.